joel-thompson/simple_training_log/README.md

 This is a web application that can be used to log excercise.
 At this time it supports martial arts classes, and weight lifting.

-The app is available at:
-[app.loggingprogress.com](https://app.loggingprogress.com), feel free to sign up and check it out!

 ## Technologies

 I'm using the following in this app: